Finding the best women’s running shoes is our main focus at Fleet Feet.

 Whether you're logging serious miles or hitting the track for some speedwork, the women's Nike Air Zoom Pegasus 37 remains a versatile and speedy performance running shoe.

-The ASICS GEL-Nimbus 22 is a classic.
+The ASICS GEL-Nimbus 23 is the newest member of a classic collection.
 With more than two decades of experience packed into the latest version, the Nimbus is better than ever.

-ASICS used two GEL cushioning units—one in the heel, one in the forefoot—to create a soft landing and smooth transition, and they used Flytefoam Propel foam to give the Nimbus a responsive feel.
+ASICS used two GEL cushioning units—one in the heel, one in the forefoot—to create a soft landing and smooth transition, and they used FlyteFoam in the midsole to give the Nimbus a responsive feel.

 The women's Mizuno Wave Rider has long been one of the best-selling running shoes on the market, and the Wave Rider 24 is sure to maintain its spot on the list.